dmodel-ai/dmodel-ai.github.io/nullability-gentle/blog_post.md

     if num...
 ```

-then you know you don't need to check for None, whereas if it's:
+then, you know you don't need to check for None, whereas if it's:

 ```python
 def foo(num: Optional[int]):